MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/warehouse-how-to-set-up-warehouse-management.md

 ---
-    title: How to: Set Up Warehouse Management | Microsoft Docs
+    title: How to Set Up Warehouse Management | Microsoft Docs
     description: Before you can use warehouse documents to control your inventory movements, you must set up certain criteria in the **Warehouse Mgt.
 Setup** window.
     services: project-madeira
     documentationcenter: ''